TheOdinProject/curriculum/README.md

 The Odin project community can be found on our [gitter chat rooms](https://gitter.im/TheOdinProject/theodinproject)

 ## Contributing
 The Odin Project depends on open source contributions to improve, grow and thrive.
-We need help from contributors of all kinds of experience levels and backgrounds to maintain and make Odin more awesome.
+We need help from contributors of all experience levels and backgrounds to maintain and make Odin more awesome.

 A non exhaustive list of what you can contribute to help us:
 * Typo and grammar corrections.